threefoldfoundation/www_venturecreator/content/projects/ourphone/index.md

 <span style="font-size:2.5em; font-weight:bold; line-height:1em;"> Roadmap</span>

 <p>
-This year will primarily be about delivering the first version and making software improvements. *Need more from Kristof.*
+This year will primarily be about delivering the first version and making software improvements.
 </p>

 {% end %}